Structure of NATO: Military command structure

 In 2012–2013, the Military Command Structure was reorganised.
 Allied Force Command Madrid was disestablished on 1 July 2013, the Heidelberg force command also deactivated, the maritime component command at Naples was closed and the air component command at Izmir also shut down.
 Allied Air Command Izmir was reorganised as Allied Land Command.

+Allied Maritime Command was created on 1 December 2012.

 A number of NATO Force Structure formations, such as the NATO Rapid Deployable Corps, are answerable ultimately to SACEUR either directly or through the component commands.
 Directly responsible to SACEUR is the NATO Airborne Early Warning Force at NATO Air Base Geilenkirchen in Germany where a jointly funded fleet of Boeing E-3 Sentry Airborne early warning and control radar (AWACS) aircraft are located.
 The Boeing C-17 Globemaster IIIs of the Strategic Airlift Capability, which became fully operational in July 2009, are based at Pápa airfield in Hungary.
 However, the Strategic Airlift Capability was later separated from NATO and is now an independent organisation, though it still works closely with NATO.

 Allied Command Transformation (ACT) is based in the former Allied Command Atlantic headquarters in Norfolk, Virginia, United States.
 It is headed by the Supreme Allied Commander Transformation (SACT), a French officer.
 There is also an ACT command element located at SHAPE in Mons, Belgium.
 In June 2009 Le Figaro named the French officer who was to take command of ACT following France's return to the NATO Military Command Structure.
 Subordinate ACT organizations include the Joint Warfare Centre (JWC) located in Stavanger, Norway (in the same site as the former Norwegian Armed Forces National Joint HQ); the Joint Force Training Centre (JFTC) in Bydgoszcz, Poland; and the Joint Analysis and Lessons Learned Centre (JALLC) in Monsanto, Portugal.
 The NATO Undersea Research Centre (NURC) at La Spezia, Italy, was also part of ACT until it was shifted under the auspices of the NATO Science & Technology Organization.